 Dogs are so much better teachers of what is and what is not appropriate amongst each other than we could ever be.
-Dogs learn from each other, so when a young dog or puppy is learning the correct body cues and greeting process, it’s extremely valuable to have a nice pool of dogs to pull from.
+Dogs learn from each other, so when a young dog or puppy is learning the correct body cues and greeting process, it’s extremely valuable to have a nice pool of dogs to pull from (such as a doggie day care format).
 More and more dog parks are popping up across the country and they seem to be very popular, especially the dog parks here in the Austin area.
 The idea of a fenced in area that is dedicated to dog play sounds like a great idea; your dog can play with other dogs, run around and get tired.
 To many, a dog park would seem like a great place to have your young dog play with other dogs, right?

 Over the years we have personally witnessed many dog bites, tons of inappropriate dog to dog behavior, incessant humping, resource guarding, and a laundry list of other occurrences that you would not want your dog exposed to.
 We have seen owners drop their dogs off at the park and then get in the cars only to return an hour later.